 Alcohol is a problem drug.
 Along with disease and colonial expansion, it destroyed Native American civilisation, and it doesn’t do many wonders for European and post-European civilisations either.
 Certainly alcohol can also destroy careers as well, and many a rising star has been brought low by it.
 Legally, employers cannot actually fire people simply for being addicted to drugs or alcohol.
 In fact, they’re actually required on some level to offer support and medication, including access to private alcohol addiction rehab clinics, before any contracts are terminated.

 This is because drug and alcohol addictions are considered, legally, to be disabilities, and as such are covered by disability protection laws.

 Of course, there are points at which this grace can be cut off.
 It would, after all, be damaging to the business to keep on an employee who was destructively addicted to a given substance.

 It’s often the case now that employers include policies with their human resources department that allow their employers to disclose and seek assistance with their addictions without fear of dismissal.
 This can be done under said employee’s own volition, although more usually this happens after an incident related to the addiction occurs within the workplace.

-As a result there are ways in which problematic employees can be released without damaging lawsuits following close behind, while at the same time the rights of the employee are still adequately protected.
+As a result, there are ways in which problematic employees can be released without damaging lawsuits following close behind, while at the same time the rights of the employee are still adequately protected.
 After all, recovery and private alcohol addiction rehabs require active effort.
-If they are disregarded, that is not fault of the company.
+If they are disregarded, that is no fault of the company.